comphilip/koreader-wiki/tips-and-tricks/Change-defaults.md

 # Advanced

-A (very) few settings, not (yet) available in menus, can be manually added to `settings.reader.lua`.
+A (very) few settings, not (yet) available in menus, can be manually added to `settings.reader.lua` (while KOReader is *not* running).
 They are documented at https://github.com/koreader/koreader/issues/2589#issuecomment-323927682